Councilor Larry Bagley

 got back to us Friday afternoon with comments regarding our report on the Colorado Springs Police Department's use of force.
 Here are his thoughts:

 From what I understand, these cases are possibly in litigation and I am unable to discuss them specifically.
 I did a ride along on 7 July with an officer from Falcon District.
 We responded to a couple of calls.
 Although they were relatively minor incidents, there was a fair amount of stress for the citizens involved.
 I was impressed by the professionalism and courtesy displayed by our police officers in these calls.
 I understand my presence had some influence, but overall I trust our police officers.
-They are very often in harm's way dealing with very volatile situations and persons, and have to make quick decisions under pressure to protect citizens, themselves, and property.We haven't heard from any other Council members on this topic except for those cited in this blog.
+They are very often in harm's way dealing with very volatile situations and persons, and have to make quick decisions under pressure to protect citizens, themselves, and property.

 However, we must continue to be vigilant ensuring the rights of all citizens are protected.
 The use of body cams including the necessary support personnel and equipment, and appropriate procedures, is a possible safeguard not only for citizens but officers also.